 - Employer Certification Form (Section 3 of the Application)

-Applicants may apply for either a fall (August) or a spring (January) semester start.
-The preferred application deadline is November 15 for the Spring semester or March 1 for the Fall semester.
-The final application deadline is January 10 for the Spring semester or August 15 for the Fall semester.
-For more information about the Distance M.Arch, please contact Admissions at 617.585.0123 or email@example.com.
+Applicants may apply for either a fall or a spring semester start.
+The preferred application deadline is September 15 for the spring semester or March 15 for the fall semester.
+For more information, please contact Admissions at 617.585.0123 or firstname.lastname@example.org.